rhurwitz-pima/closer/docs/howto/using-closer.md

 Verbose mode is useful when validating a new workflow or diagnosing input file problems.

-## Processing Logic

-During execution, `closer` applies the following rules:

-- Only rows matching the expected student record pattern are processed
-- Header and metadata rows are ignored automatically
-- Malformed student rows cause execution to stop with an error
-- Scores with a denominator of 0 are treated as 0% and fail the threshold

 ## Expected Result

 After running `closer` successfully: